hanyang-hu/hanyang-hu.github.io/_portfolio/007-neural_ode_and_optimal_control.md

 2. Assuming we are using the MSA to solve this converted problem, since we want the neural network parameters to be a constant, we could average the updated parameters at different timesteps, which results in an integral.

-Consequently, t makes sense to use the following gradient update rule with learning rate $$\eta$$
+Consequently, it makes sense to use the following gradient update rule with learning rate $$\eta$$

 $$
 \displaylines{